MyPureCloud/developer-center-blog/source/2022-11-08-Process-Automation-Triggers/index.md

-We have had many customers ask us to be able to do things in response to events in the system.
+We have had many customers that ask us to do things in response to events in the system.
 For example, ensuring that attributes on a call always make it to an external system even if the customer abandons the conversation at an unanticipated time.
 Process automation allows customers to replace logic throughout the IVR with a single process automation Trigger.

 Related Developer Center overview of triggers: https://developer.genesys.cloud/platform/process-automation/